lancercat/minijinja/README.md

-# Toolkit for result static or monitoring
+# Toolkit for result statistic or monitoring
 This is a trimmed portable version of the internal remote management toolkit "neko_jinia".

 We release this to help you visualize the logs for moose